Kron Reduction and Effective Resistance of Directed Graphs: Effective resistance of directed graphs

-is a metric on strongly connected directed graph $\G$, which is invariant under Kron reduction if the original graph is loop-less.
-Moreover, Theorem \ref{thm: the metricity} states that the metric $d_{i j}$ is a Euclidean distance.
-This is not trivial, because we can show an example of the non-Euclidean distance on the graph.
+is a metric on a strongly connected directed graph $\G$, which is invariant under a Kron reduction if the original graph is loop-less.
+Moreover, Theorem \ref{thm: the metricity} states that the metric $d_{i j} =\sqrt{R_{\G_{\mathrm{balanced}}}(i, j)}$ is a Euclidean distance.
+This is non-trivial, because we can show an example of a non-Euclidean distance on the graph.
 In fact, consider a simple 4-node undirected graph $G$ shown in Fig. \ref{fig: shortest_path_distance} and the shortest path distance on $G$.
-The matrix containing the shortest path distances taken pairwise between the elements of $G$ is obtained as
+The matrix containing the shortest path distances taken pairwise between the elements of $G$ is obtained as follows:

-Suppose this structure can be embedded in the Euclidean space. $D_{2 1} + D_{1 4} = D_{2 4}$ means that 2, 1, and 4 must be arranged in a straight line at equal intervals in this order.
-In the same way, $D_{2 3} + D_{3 4} = D_{2 4}$ means that 2, 3, and 4 must be arranged in a straight line at equal intervals in this order.
-Thus, the nodes 1 and 3 must be co-located, which contradicts $D_{1 3} = \sqrt{2} > 0$.
-Therefore, the shortest path distance on a graph is a non-Euclidean distance.
+Suppose that this structure can be embedded in a Euclidean space.
+Here, $D_{2 1} + D_{1 4} = D_{2 4}$ indicates that the values 2, 1, and 4 must be arranged in a straight line at equal intervals in that order.
+Similarly, $D_{2 3} + D_{3 4} = D_{2 4}$ implies that 2, 3, and 4 must be arranged in a straight line at equal intervals, also in that order.
+Thus, nodes 1 and 3 must be co-located, which contradicts $D_{1 3} = \sqrt{2} > 0$.
+Therefore, the shortest path distance on a graph is not always a Euclidean distance.

 \end{remark}